Sherlock2019/TERRAFORM-GitOps/README.md

 #    Deployment Process and template  for a Crypto Exchange infra (  with  securisation , key  and secrets management  Data ETL and Machine learning -- Monitoring Quicksight  ) on AWS  using  infra as code TERRAFORM , and GitOps  CICD for automated AWS infra management .

-#  Goal : to show the top down thinking process of the WHy before the What tool we use and the HOW
+#  Goal : to have Guidelines and Framework to customize to your owns needs
-# this not a ready to use configuration , you need to customize your own needs
+#  This not a ready to use configuration , you need to customize your own needs

 what are the main components of a Crypto exchange ?